 Storefront crash statistics show nearly half of such incidents involve a driver over the age of 60.
 Operator and peddle errors are blamed in more than half of all incidents.
 Drunk drivers cause nearly 1 in 5 such crashes.
 More than 500 people are killed in storefront crashes each year and thousands of others are injured nationwide.
 About half of these crashes occur at retail or commercial buildings.
 With another 25 percent occurring at restaurants or convenience stores.

 Unfortunately, many drivers and pedestrians let their guard down upon entering a parking lot, despite statistics that continue to show increased collision risks.
 However, poor parking lot design, unmarked crossings, inadequate lighting, and any number of other factors may contribute to collision risks.
-Outdoor cafes are particularly dangerous, as our glass storefronts that lack bollards (metal or concrete posts that prevent vehicles from intruding into a business), substantial curbing or other barriers to entry.
+Outdoor cafes are particularly dangerous, as our glass storefronts lack bollards (metal or concrete posts that prevent vehicles from intruding into a business), substantial curbing or other barriers to entry.

 Under laws of premises liability in Florida, business and property owners have a duty of care to customers to maintain safe conditions and to address hazards that are reasonably foreseeable.
 Seeking remedy from a negligent business or property owner can offer a means of adequate financial recovery while reducing the risk of future accidents.